 People are the critical success factor in SBSA's efforts to maintain excellent client service and SBSA continues to focus on attracting and retaining quality employees, who are appropriately resourced, developed and empowered to fulfil the commitments made to clients.
-SBSA has intensified its focus on transformation and diversity.
-Based on feedback received from employees about obstacles to creating an inclusive workplace environment in South Africa, SBSA has introduced numeric targets to hasten the transformation of Corporate and Investment Banking SA's culture and its demographic make-up.
+SBSA has intensified its focus on transformation and diversity, including introducing a Transformation Policy in 2020.
+This policy guides the way transformation related activities are performed to ensure that the SBSA workforce is representative of the racial demographic of South Africa.